Chase & Amex Changes: Navigating A New Points Landscape

 Chase Overhauls Its Points Program

 The Chase Sapphire Reserve launched in 2016 and revolutionized the points game.
 But after nearly a decade of stability, Chase announced sweeping changes to the card.
-Over the last couple of days, you may have seen emails, articles, or social media posts celebrating new “enhancements” in the form of rebate credits and updated category multipliers.
-But let’s be clear: those sites make money when you click their links to apply for cards — and in this case, they are missing the mark with their assessment.
+You may have seen emails, articles, or social media posts celebrating new “enhancements” in the form of rebate credits and updated category multipliers.
+But let’s be clear: those sources make money when you click their links to apply for cards — and in this case, they are largely missing the mark with their assessment.

 Here’s what’s really happening: